How to Build a Grammar Lesson: This post aims to help you from start to finish.

 1. Start by prepping yourself.

-Go through the same motions with a grammar lesson plan:
+Go through similar motions with a grammar lesson plan:

 - Use the answer key to practice the concept.